RedHatGov/fips-compliant-vault/README.md

 Caveat
 ------

-This is very early days and testing continues, but the vault is working and correctly masking/unmasking sensitive strings.
-At this point, I have only tried this on a fully patched RHEL 6.6 guest vm.
+The vault is working and correctly masking/unmasking sensitive strings.
+At this point, I have only tried this on a patched RHEL 6.5 guest vm.
 Pull requests are welcome!